Generic root counts and flatness in tropical geometry: Applications to systems with linear dependencies

+As in \cref{ex:CRN}, obtaining the actual intersection number, such as $\kappa^{\trop}(\trop(\hat G))\cdot \prod_{i\in[N-1]} \trop(\Star(G,i))=6$ for $G$ the complete graph on $N=3$ vertices, is a challenging task in its own right.
+However, the formula allows for a new combinatorial approach for computing the generic root count. \end{example}

-\begin{example} Fix $N>0$, and consider the following polynomials for $i=1,\dots,N$:
+\begin{example} Fix $N>0$, and consider the following polynomials for $i\in[N]$:

-Here, the $a_{j,i},b_{j,i},c_{j,i},d_{j,i}$ are the parameters and the $u_{i},v_{i}$ are the variables.
+Here, the $a_{j,i}$'s, $b_{j,i}$'s, $c_{j,i}$'s, $d_{j,i}$'s are the parameters and the $u_{i}$'s, $v_{i}$'s are the variables.
+Note that there are $2N$ equations in $2N$ variables.
 This polynomial system describes the steady states of coupled Duffing oscillators.
-In \cite{BMMT2022}, Breiding, Michałek, Monid and Telen use Newton-Okounkov bodies and Khovanskii bases to show that the generic root count of this system is $5^{N}$.
-We will show here how the same root count can be obtained using our results.
+In \cite{BMMT2022}, Breiding, Michałek, Monid and Telen used Newton-Okounkov bodies and Khovanskii bases to show that the generic root count of this system is $5^{N}$.
+We will show here how the same root count can be obtained from our results.

-Applying our modifications in \cref{def:horizontalDependenciesModification} yields:
+Applying our modifications in \cref{def:horizontalDependenciesModification} yields: \allowdisplaybreaks

 which we can reformulate to the following generating set